 To me, the advantage of the hardshell case is wear and tear.
 The soft case generally offers outer pockets, while the hard likely does not.
-Since this is a carry-on and will not be so beat up by the airline, I prefer the soft with outer pockets.
+A carry-on bag does not get as beat up by the airline as checked luggage.
+Therefore I prefer the soft with outer pockets.

 Do you want an expandable bag?
 I do like this feature.
 While you typically cannot expand your bag as a carry-on because it will likely not meet the airline regulation, it can still be useful.
 For example, I may use my bag as a carry-on when I begin my travel, but if I do accumulate purchases during my travel, I have the option to expand my bag and check it.

 I like a carry-on that has outer pockets.
 I also look for inner pockets or dividers to help me organize.
 Some bags offer a mesh pouch inside for laundry or a plastic pouch in case your toiletries leak.
 Features are personal preference.

 Professional Versus Consumer Quality Bags